 The average price in Croatia for industrial users is 0.09 EUR depending on tariff model and the time of consumption.
 With its lower electrical energy process, Croatia still very successfully competes with the countries in the region and Europe, thus contributing to lower costs of business activities.

-Electricity prices for industrial consumers EUR per kWh, second half 2015
+Electricity prices for industrial consumers EUR per kWh, end 2016

 A supplier is an energy entity having a license for performing the activities of electricity supply.
 They can purchase electricity from a producer, trader or another supplier.